odan/slim4-skeleton/docs/setup/vagrant.md

 ## Vagrant Setup

-Create a file `vagrantfile` and copy/paste this content:
+Create a file `Vagrantfile` and copy/paste this content:

 {% raw %}
 ```